Back to All Posts

 Hours of Operation

-Seniors, veterans, and active military personnel receive a discounted ticket price of $12.
+Seniors, veterans and active military personnel receive a discounted ticket price of $12.
 The museum is located in downtown St. Louis.
-Directions, parking availability, and public transportation options, and wheelchair accessibility information are listed on the website. https://nationalbluesmuseum.org/visit
+Directions, parking availability, public transportation options, and wheelchair accessibility information are listed on the website.

 St. Louis Art Museum

-The Saint Louis Art Museum collects, presents, interprets, and conserves works of art of the highest quality across time and cultures; educates, inspires discovery; elevates the human spirit; and preserves a legacy of artistic achievement for the people of St. Louis and the world.
-In addition to the featured exhibitions, the museum offers rotating exhibitions.
-These include the Current series, which features contemporary artists, as well as regular exhibitions of new media art and works on paper.
+The Saint Louis Art Museum collects, presents, interprets and conserves works of art of the highest quality across time and cultures; educates and inspires discovery; elevates the human spirit; and preserves a legacy of artistic achievement for the people of St. Louis and the world.
+In addition to the featured exhibitions, the museum offers rotating exhibitions so there is always something new to see at one of the best attractions in St. Louis.

 Hours of Operation